2018 Illinois Senate election: District 2

-Democrat Omar Aquino has represented the 2nd district since 2016.
+Democrat Omar Aquino had represented the 2nd district since 2016.
 The 2nd district includes all or parts of Belmont Cragin, Dunning, Hermosa, Humboldt Park, Logan Square, and West Town.
 On November 27, 2017, Aquino filed to run for reelection.

 District 3

-Democrat Mattie Hunter has represented the 3rd district since 2003.
+Democrat Mattie Hunter had represented the 3rd district since 2003.
 The 3rd includes Armour Square, Bridgeport, Bronzeville, Chicago Lawn, Douglas, Englewood, Fuller Park, Gage Park, McKinley Park, Near North Side, New City, Washington Park, West Englewood, and Woodlawn On November 27, 2017, Hunter filed to run for reelection.

 District 5

-Democrat Patricia Van Pelt has represented the 5th district since 2013.
+Democrat Patricia Van Pelt had represented the 5th district since 2013.
 The 5th is located in Chicago.
 On November 30, 2017, Van Pelt filed to run for reelection.

 District 6

-Democrat John Cullerton, the President of the Illinois Senate, has represented the 6th district since his 1991 appointment to succeed Dawn Clark Netsch who had been elected Illinois Comptroller.
+Democrat John Cullerton, the president of the Illinois Senate, had represented the 6th district since his 1991 appointment to succeed Dawn Clark Netsch who had been elected Illinois Comptroller.
 The 6th district is centered on Lakeview and Lincoln Park in Chicago.
 On November 27, 2017, Cullerton filed to run for reelection.

 District 8

-Democrat Ira Silverstein has represented the 8th district since 1999.
-The 8th Senate District consists of Forest Glen, North Park and West Ridge in the City of Chicago and its surrounding suburbs of Park Ridge, Morton Grove, Niles, Lincolnwood and Skokie.
+Democrat Ira Silverstein had represented the 8th district since 1999.
+The 8th Senate District consists of Forest Glen, North Park, and West Ridge in the City of Chicago, and its surrounding suburbs of Park Ridge, Morton Grove, Niles, Lincolnwood, and Skokie.
 Silverstein filed to run for reelection on November 27, 2017.

-In November 2017, lobbyist and victim's rights advocate Denise Rotheimer testified that Silverstein sexually harassed her while she was lobbying for a bill's passage through Silverstein's committee.
+In November 2017, lobbyist and victims' rights advocate Denise Rotheimer testified that Silverstein had sexually harassed her while she was lobbying for a bill's passage through Silverstein's committee.
 Afterwards, several Democratic challengers emerged to run against Silverstein.
 Ram Villivalam, former political director for Brad Schneider, filed on November 27, 2017.
-Zehra Quadri, David Zulkey, and Caroline Mcateer-Fournier have also filed to run in the Democratic primary.
-Villivalam has been endorsed by Congresswoman Jan Schakowsky, Congressman Brad Schneider, State Senator Laura Murphy, and Alderman Ameya Pawar.
+Zehra Quadri, David Zulkey, and Caroline Mcateer-Fournier also filed to run in the Democratic primary.
+Villivalam was endorsed by Congresswoman Jan Schakowsky, Congressman Brad Schneider, State Senator Laura Murphy, and Alderman Ameya Pawar.

-On December 29, 2017, it was reported that Senator Silverstein was forty five signatures short of the required 1,000 signatures to be eligible for ballot access in the Democratic primary.
-Silverstein was ultimately found to have sufficient signatures and remained on the ballot.
+On December 29, 2017, it was reported that Senator Silverstein was 45 signatures short of the 1,000 required to be eligible for ballot access in the Democratic primary.
+Silverstein was ultimately found to have sufficient signatures, and remained on the ballot.
 Villivalam defeated Silverstein in the Democratic primary on March 20, 2018.

 District 9

-Democrat Daniel Biss has represented 9th district, since January 2013.
+Democrat Daniel Biss had represented the 9th district since January 2013.
 The 9th district includes all or parts of Evanston, Glencoe, Glenview, Golf, Morton Grove, Northbrook, Northfield, Skokie, Wilmette, and Winnetka.
-Biss is vacating his Senate seat to run for the Democratic nomination in the 2018 gubernatorial election.
+Biss vacated his Senate seat to run for the Democratic nomination in the 2018 gubernatorial election.

 On July 28, 2017, State Representative Laura Fine announced her intention to run for the 9th Senate District.
 On December 4, 2017, both Fine and her Republican opponent, 2016 congressional candidate Joan McCarthy Lasonde, filed petitions.